-Kendra Calhoun (@_kendracalhoun) is a Ph.D.
-Candidate in the Department of Linguistics at University of California, Santa Barbara.
+Kendra Calhoun (@_kendracalhoun) is President’s Postdoctoral Fellow in the Department of Anthropology at the University of California, Los Angeles.
 Her primary research analyzes language, race, culture, and identity online, with particular focus on online humor and discursive forms of social activism among Black social media users.
 She has written on Black racial humor on Vine, everyday online activism among Black Tumblr users, and how sociocultural constructs such as the ‘straight white boy’ circulate on social media as social critique.
 Her dissertation examines the material consequences of ‘diversity and inclusion’ discourses in higher education on marginalized graduate students, including analysis of discourse on Academic Twitter.
-She earned an M.A. in Linguistics from University of California, Santa Barbara and a B.A. in English Language and Literature and Psychology from University of South Carolina.
+She earned a Ph.D. in Linguistics from the University of California, Santa Barbara, an M.A. in Linguistics from University of California, Santa Barbara and a B.A. in English Language and Literature and Psychology from University of South Carolina.

 - Calhoun, K., Hudley, A. H. C., Bucholtz, M., Exford, J., & Johnson, B. (2021).
 Attracting Black students to linguistics through a Black-centered Introduction to Linguistics course.
 Language, 97(1).